BelkacemYerfa/shadcn-extension/CONTRIBUTING.md

-2. Add a new object for the component to the `extension` array in `src/registry/default/components.ts`
+2. Register the component in the `extension` array in `src/registry/default/components.ts`

    ```ts
    import { Registry } from "./schema";